timvandam/cn/doc/Data Link Layer.md

 outgoing message to improve performance.
 This is called **piggybacking**.
 You should not wait too long before sending the acknowledgement on its own, though, because then the sender would retransmit the received message as it didn't receive an ACK.

+### Sliding Window Protocols
+Sliding window protocols limit the number of unacknowledged frames and introduce the use of buffers at the sender side.
+An important aspect of sliding window protocols is their use of sequence numbers as discussed in the previous paragraph.
+Sliding window protocols keep track of the status of frames in a buffer, having at most `k` transmitted but unacknowledged frames at a time.
+The buffer starts with transmitted, acknowledges frames, then come transmitted unacknowledged frames, and then come not yet transmitted frames.

+The section of the buffer that contains unacknowledges but transmitted frames is called the *sliding window*.
+Whenever the top frame is acknowledges, the window will slide down one, transmitting the first frame in the section of not yet transmitted frames.

+#### Choosing `k`
+The choice of the value of `k` is important; it determines how many unacknowledged, transmitted frames your buffer will contain.
+This means that `k` must not exceed the size of the buffer.
+However, how large `k` is can also have an effect on the speed of applications.
+When there is a lot of latency, you will have to wait for acknowledgements.
+If the section of the buffer containing unacknowledges, transmitted frames is full during that time your application will idle for a bit.
+This is bad as it means your data transfer rate will be slower.
+So `k` should be set so that there are no periods at which no bandwidth is used.

+#### How about errors?
+Until now any errors would break the sliding window, as frames that never get acknowledges would cause the sliding window to be stuck.
+One solution to this is **Go-Back-N**.

+Go-Back-N starts a timer the moment a frame is transmitted.
+Once the timer goes off and the frame has not received an ACK, it will simply retransmit the unacknowledged frame and all frames sent after.
+This effectively means that the sliding window is moved back up until the unacknowledges frame is at the top, and that all frames in the window are then transmitted again.

+An alternative strategy is **Selective Repeat**, where not all frames after the unacknowledged frame are sent, but only the unacknowledged one is.

+Selective repeat introduces *Negative Acknowledgements*.
+Whenever the sender receives such a message it will resent frame it received such an NACK for.
+If a frame doesn't arrive, the receiver won't be able to send a NACK, though.
+In those cases the receiver will detect a missing frame when receiving the next one.
+For example, when frame 3 goes missing, and the receiver just received frame 4, it will send a NACK 3 to the sender.
+The receiver *will* buffer frame 4 though, so contrary to Go-Back-N now just the lost frames will have to be resent.

+Selective repeat can also use timers, just like Go-Back-N, but instead for individual frames.
+A combinating of NACK's and timers is also possible.